mspass-team/mspass/docs/source/user_manual/database_concepts.rst

 site and channel
 ::::::::::::::::::

-The *site* collection is intended as a largely static table that can be used to
+The :code:`site` collection is intended as a largely static table that can be used to
 `normalize <https://docs.mongodb.com/manual/core/data-model-design/>`__
 a wf collection.
 The name is (intentionally) identical to the CSS3.0 site table.
 It's role is similar, but not identical to the CSS3.0 table.
-Similarly, *channel* plays the same role as the *sitechan* table in CSS3.0.
-They are similar in the sense that *site* is used to find the spatial location of a recording instrument.
+Similarly, :code:`channel` plays the same role as the :code:`sitechan` table in CSS3.0.
+They are similar in the sense that :code:`site` is used to find the spatial location of a recording instrument.
-In the same way *channel* acts like *sitechan* in that it is used to define the orientation of a particular single channel of seismic data.
+In the same way :code:`channel` acts like :code:`sitechan` in that it is used to define the orientation of a particular single channel of seismic data.
 Both collections, however, mix in concepts CSS3.0 stores in a collection of static tables used for maintaining station metadata.